 Phone: 03-3410-5959 | Website (Japanese): http://cafestayhappy.com/

-You can take the JR line to Koenji and walk down the central arcade to reach this cafe, or better yet take the Tokyo Metro Marunouchi line to Shin-Koenji for a slightly shorter walk.
-They have a series of lunch sets starting from 850 yen and coffee starts at 350 yen so it’s one of the most affordable options, plus two floors so plenty of space.
-The 2nd floor is non-smoking so head up there if you want to avoid smelling like stale smoke for the rest of the day.
+You can take a JR train to Koenji and walk down the central arcade to reach this cafe, or better yet take the Tokyo Metro Marunouchi Line to Shin-Koenji for a slightly shorter walk.
+They have a series of lunch sets starting from ¥850 and coffee starts at ¥350, so it’s one of the most affordable options, plus two floors so plenty of space.
+The second floor is non-smoking, so head up there if you want to avoid smelling like stale smoke for the rest of the day.

 Phone: 03-3318-5100 | Website (Japanese): http://honohonocafe.com/index.html

 The “Sign” brand of coffee shops has three locations in Tokyo.
-It’s a chain but it still has more local flavor than Starbucks, so is a good alternative.
-With early opening hours, this is a good spot if you’re jetlagged or trying to work on international time zones (or just really want to Instagram stuff!).
+It’s a chain, but it still has more local flavor than Starbucks, so is a good alternative.
+With early opening hours, this is a nice spot if you’re jetlagged or trying to work on international time zones (or just really want to Instagram stuff).